 Recently, in March 2015, WORSA membership voted to change their name to WSA-OC, Women’s Sailing Association – Orange County, to better reflect the organization’s desire to serve our members and community.
 The organization is expanding the mission of the group to support women sailors of all stripes; racers, cruisers, day-sailors, and novices.
 They are also committed to supporting the local community through programs that introduce at-risk youth to sailing and providing education about protecting the marine environment.

-WSA-OC has grown from a casual group of women who raced in the summer to a recognized co-ed organization with over 100 members in Orange County, California and the surrounding area.
+WSA-OC has grown from a casual group of women who raced in the summer to a recognized co-ed organization with over 150 members in Orange County, California and the surrounding area.
 The group’s calendar is filled with meetings and educational opportunities both onshore and offshore.
-WSA-OC’s membership provides a paramount leadership role in management and facilitation of the SCYA Women’s Sailing Convention, held at Bahia Corinthian Yacht Club every February.
+WSA-OC’s membership provides a paramount leadership role in management and facilitation of the Sailing Convention for Women, held at Bahia Corinthian Yacht Club every February.

 We publish a monthly newsletter, “The Whistle”, to get the word out on women-in-sailing area activities.